George Henare: acting on screen and stage...

 - Having his entire body waxed to play a villain in The Silent One

-- His first experience of budget ‘downsizing’ on the set of Crooked Earth
+- Witnessing some rapid "downsizing" of the budget on the set of Crooked Earth

 - Fantastic catering and an awkward child co-star on Hercules

-- Playing the father of a gay son in Nights in the Gardens of Spain
+- Playing father to a gay son in Nights in the Gardens of Spain

 - Having his role in the The Lovely Bones dramatically downsized

-- And why he believes evil characters are the real heroes
+- Why evil characters are the real heroes